aaronbieber/status/content/posts/2025-05-11-12-53-sunday/index.md

 {{< dots >}}

-The one I had in mind from our last visit that I wanted to do was the green V4, which is partly overhung (in the middle).
+The one I had in mind from our last visit that I wanted to do was the green V4, which is partly overhung (in the middle section).
 We were all winding down and I had ignored it, so `$WIFE` encouraged me to give it a go and I did flash it.
 It really didn't feel that hard until the very last hold, which is worse than you want it to be, but still, solid send on that one.
+Also felt a lot easier to me than it appeared that it would feel.

 A nice session, and now it's time to get washed up and change for our BBQ gathering later!